sapphire008/Python/PySynapse/README.md

   - Plot traces with or without color.
 Colors usage are tracked correctly.
 Colors are draw from tableau10.
   - Plot traces of multiple channels of data, with time domain linnked
   - Plot traces of multiple episodes of data, correctly distribute them across channels of data
+* Added toggle functionality in both main and scope windows
+  - Allow toggle of additional columns of episode list tableview
+  - Allow toggle of side panel of scope window
+  - Allow toggle between colored traces and black traces